wamdam/backy2/README.md

 ## An open source block based backup utility with sparse features

-backy is a **block based backup** for **virtual machines**.
+backy is a **block based backup** for **virtual machines**, runs in linux and is LGPL v3 licensed.

+backy backs up from

+* rbd images or snapshots (ceph)
+* lvm images or snapshots
+* partitions
+* virtual machine image files
+* any block-device file

+backy stores backups to

+* s3 compatible storage
+* any filesystem (nfs, ext2/3/4, zfs, ...)

+Readers and writers are written as plugins and are configurable, so extension is *very* easy.

-It's useful to backup any block based image with or without snapshot features to any other location, that is a filesystem (NFS, ...) or any S3 compatible storage.
+backy is useful to backup any block based image with or without snapshot features to any other location, that is a filesystem (NFS, ...) or any S3 compatible storage.